 - Rinse with a non-alcoholic mouthwash.

 - Using ¼ teaspoon each of baking soda and salt in one quart of warm water, rinse your mouth several times a day.
 Follow with a plain water rinse.

 - Keep your mouth moist by drinking water, sucking on ice chips, chewing sugar free gum, sucking on hard sugar-free candy, and/or using a saliva substitute.

-Aside from providing dependable family, general, and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Aside from providing dependable general and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff, and we proudly serve patients from surrounding communities.
 To schedule a consultation, call our office today at (847) 234-0517.